-A Website Construction Guide for Visual Artists:
+Website Construction for Visual Artists

 Adding video files to your site

-Video footage will need to be compressed to a Web-friendly format: QuickTime (.mov), RealVideo (.rm, .rv), Windows Media (.wma), MPEG (.mpeg., .mp4) or Flash (FLV).
+Video footage will need to be compressed to a Web-friendly format: QuickTime (.mov), RealVideo (.rm, .rv), Windows Media (.wma), MPEG (.mpeg, .mp4) or Flash (FLV).
 Even when compressed, video files tend to be the largest files that users will download from your site, and measures should be taken to reduce the image quality (within reason) and to shrink the window size (within reason).
 The general public is quite accustomed to seeing their beloved YouTube videos on small format, so there's no need to go larger than what they're used to.
 Also, consider showing excerpts instead of maximum durations.

 - Text links.
-Other than providing the name of the video, it is recommended that you also provide the filesize, just to warn visitors with slow connections what they're in for.
+This is the easiest and most efficient way to give visitors access to the video file.
+It isn't scintillating, but visitors are able to click the link and let their browser (or default media player) handle the rest.
+It is recommended that you also provide the filesize, just to warn visitors with slow connections what they're in for.

 Example: